 The interpretation of such observations must be subjected to careful analysis.
-For example, the emphasis on "corresponds to" is based on the following: although the probe is designed to register magnetic fields, and the simplest hypothesis is that an observed signal is such, in a task as potentially complex as "psychokinesis", one must be cautious about assigning a given observed effect to a specific cause.
+For example, the emphasis on "corresponds to" is based on the following: although the probe is designed to register magnetic fields, and the simplest hypothesis is that an observed signal is such, in a task as potentially complex as "psychokinesis," one must be cautious about assigning a given observed effect to a specific cause.
 Therefore, without multiple measurement employing equally sensitive apparatus, which time and lack of instrument availability did not permit, one can only conclude that generation of a magnetic field is the most probable cause.
-With low probability, although an electronics interference effect ahead of all display cannot be ruled out.
+With regard to signal display, the signal was observed simultaneously on three recording devices, and thus a "recorder only" effect can be considered low probability, although an electronics interference effect ahead of all display cannot be ruled out.
 We therefore treat the magnetic cause as tentative, although most probable, and concentrate our attention on whether a correlation exists between system disturbances and subject efforts.